analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 2 - Enable Workspace Trust
 Enable workspace trust following the [procedure](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#enabling-workspace-trust) in the readme.
-This is necessary to load the configuration settings from VSCode-Maxim.
+This is necessary to load the configuration settings from VSCode-Maxim, and should be enabled by default.

 ![Workspace Trust Settings](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/workspaceTrust.JPG)